jeras/TCB/README.md

 But the data byte multiplexer is not necessary for accessing peripherals, since they are usually only accessed with the full bus width.
-Skipping the data byte multiplexer on the path between the CPU and peripherals can improve timing and power consumption.
+Skipping the data byte multiplexer on the path between the CPU and peripherals can improve timing and dynamic power consumption.

 When using this approach, the CPU LSU uses the logarithmic byte mode.
 The data byte multiplexer becomes a part of the system interconnect.